gplepage/lsqfit/doc/source/testing.rst

-the priors used in a fit are broad --- that is, when a fit result for a paramter has a much smaller uncertainty than the corresponding prior, but a mean that is very close close to the prior's mean.
-This often arises when the means used in the priors are not random samples (unlike the fit data), as is frequently the case.
-Again contributions to ``chi**2`` associated with such priors tend to much smaller than naively expected, pulling ``chi**2`` down.
+the priors used in a fit are broad --- that is, when a fit result for a paramter has a much smaller uncertainty than the corresponding prior, but a mean that is artificially close close to the prior's mean.
+This often arises when the means used in the priors are not random samples (unlike the fit data), which is frequently the case.
+Again contributions to ``chi**2`` associated with such priors tend to be much smaller than naively expected, pulling ``chi**2`` down.

 These complications can conspire to make ``chi**2/N``